kyang5/coursedescriptions/source/masters_overview.rst

 computer science concepts.
 It is our only program with a :ref:`thesis_option`.
 Students from this program are the ones most likely to go on to a PhD program.

+:doc:`masters_prereqs` are required for all programs.

+Undergraduates presently in our department with strong background are urged to consider overlapping one of these programs with their undergraduate work via the
+:doc:`bsmsprograms`.

-Computer Science is a broad and moving target.
+**Electives:** Computer Science is a broad and moving target.
 The full range of electives common to all programs is very helpful in providing breadth and flexibility.
 Only 3-5 courses out of 10 are specified or limited by the individual program.